Frequently Asked Questions

 Counsellors are undergraduates studying mathematics at top universities.
 There will be counsellors who first participated as students.
 Many alumni will return to PROMYS India, often multiple times.

 Professor Ila Varma, the Director of PROMYS India, attended PROMYS at Boston University when she was a secondary school student and returned as a counsellor when she was an undergraduate.

+Professor Phil Engel was a student and a counselor at PROMYS when he was in secondary school and at university respectively.
 Dr. Aditya Karnataki was a counsellor at PROMYS for Teachers, PROMYS's teacher institute.

 Absolutely not!
 Whatever your current level of maths experience, you will be exposed to a wide range of new mathematical knowledge and a deeper level of understanding.
 There will be seminars, courses, minicourses, lectures, research, and informal discussions on a wide range of maths-related topics and areas.